-The ways in which we communicate nowadays have been revolutionised by email.
-Gone are the days of snail mail, telegrams, or even faxes (remember them?)
+The ways in which we communicate nowadays have been revolutionized by email.
+Gone are the days of snail mail, telegrams, or even faxes (remember them?).

 Now we find ourselves in a world where email is the go-to form of communication in schools, businesses, and personal use.

-As they say, however, with great power comes great responsibility.
-Every time you send an email, it doesn’t simply go from A to B; instead, it is routed through multiple mail and proxy servers which send and receive data, spam filters, and security measures before it reaches its final destination.
+As they say, with great power comes great responsibility.
+Every time you send an email, it doesn’t simply go from A to B; instead, it is routed through multiple mail and proxy servers that send and receive data, spam filters, and security measures before it reaches its final destination.

 Popular cyberattacks include:

-• Viruses: Malicious emails can come with viruses attached as a way to infiltrate the system and damage the software or delete important files
+Viruses: Malicious emails can come with viruses attached as a way to infiltrate the system and damage software or delete important files.

-• Spam: More annoying than malicious, you can send spam to a separate or temporary email to avoid spam altogether.
+Spam: More annoying than malicious, spam can be filtered or sent to a temporary email to avoid clutter altogether.

 Despite these potential vulnerabilities, there are methods to protect yourself from these threats.
-Throughout this article, we will explain email encryption, why it's essential, and the benefits it can offer you or your business.
+Throughout this article, we explain what email encryption is, why it's essential, and the benefits it can offer you or your business.

-Email encryption refers to transforming your email's contents from readable text (plain text) to unreadable text, commonly referred to as cipher text.
+Email encryption transforms your email's contents from readable text (plain text) into unreadable text, known as ciphertext.

 For example: